Faseeh-Ops/Halal-Food-Identifier/README.md

 Halal Food Identifier

-Overview:
+Overview

 The Halal Food Identifier is a dedicated Streamlit application designed to help users quickly and reliably check the Islamic dietary status of food products.
 It combines local data analysis with external APIs to provide clear, standardized results across multiple input methods.

 This project is deployed and runs publicly on the Streamlit platform.

-Key Features:
+Key Features

 The application is organized into three main functional tabs: